FTM Tech Partners. Ferst to Market.

 backs it up.

-Over $500 million in enterprise contracts closed.
-Municipal agreements, commercial partnerships, and institutional relationships, with renewals and extensions that carried those relationships well past a billion over time.
+A career built on closing and keeping enterprise relationships.
+Municipal agreements, commercial partnerships, and institutional accounts, with renewals and extensions that held over time.

 Personally led commercial operations across 8 states in the Southeast and mid-Atlantic earlier in the career, and across multiple Florida regions at the institutional growth stage.
 Opened markets, built commercial systems, and scaled the long-term relationships that hold institutional revenue in place.

-More than $40 million generated across partnerships, events, and community activations.
+Led partnerships, events, and community activations that generated significant regional impact.
 Through nonprofit boards, sports commissions, ministry partners, and civic organizations.

-Orlando Business Journal 40 Under 40 honoree · Greater Orlando Sports Commission Advisory Board Member · Seventeen years operating, the last decade at the VP and above level.
+Orlando Business Journal 40 Under 40 honoree · Greater Orlando Sports Commission Advisory Board Member · Seventeen years operating, the last decade at the leadership level.

 How We Work